 Chilblains in Child

 Chilblains is most common in children and young to middle-aged women.
-Lesions are typically self-limited but may lead to recurrent disease.
+Lesions are typically self-limited but may be recurrent.
 Chronic pernio is characterized by persistent lesions after repeated exposure to the cold.
+Blistering, pustules, crusting, and ulceration can occur in severe cases.
 Chilblains results from an abnormal inflammatory and vascular response to cold temperatures, especially when the environment is also humid.
-Cold temperatures lead to the constriction of small arteries and veins in the skin, and re-warming results in edema.
-Blistering, pustules, crusting, and ulceration can occur in severe cases.

 Equestrian perniosis is a rare variant that usually affects the thighs and buttocks of (most often female) horseback riders.
 It may affect individuals in other recreational scenarios involving cold exposure and tight-fitting clothing, such as motorcycle riders or outdoor enthusiasts.
 Histology is generally consistent with that of classic perniosis.